 Bootstrapping a marketplace means relying on your savings or personal finances to fund the startup and even find an outside investor.
-You can start your business as a SaaS project and slowly gain organic customers to monetise business operations.
+You can start your business as a SaaS project and slowly gain organic customers to monetize business operations.

 The biggest issue with bootstrapping is “burnout.”

 Burnout is a considerable reduction in your finances on your startup with restricted revenue.
 So, you are experimenting and spending heavily on the idea without much monetary success.
-You can reduce the burnout by decreasing the rate of cash burn.
+You can reduce burnout by decreasing the rate of cash burn.
 Here is how you can calculate the burn rate for your online marketplace platform.

 Burn Rate = Total Cash Position Change/Specified Time Period.